False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 When you receive allergy test results — particularly IgE blood test results — you will typically see numerical values measured in kU/L (kilounits per litre).
 These levels indicate the quantity of specific IgE antibodies detected for each tested allergen.

 However, higher IgE levels do not automatically mean a more severe allergy.
 Research has shown that while higher specific IgE concentrations may sometimes correlate with a greater probability of clinical reactivity, they do not reliably predict the severity of a reaction.
+Someone with a relatively modest IgE level could, in rare cases, have a more significant clinical response than someone with a very high reading.

 Key Points for Interpreting Results